14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Emily Velvet Swivel Chair | TOV](https://homeeleganceusa.com/products/tov-furniture-emily-velvet-swivel-chair): The perfect combination of elegance and coziness - meet the Emily Swivel Chair.
 Its lavish velvet fabric, sturdy pine frame, and brushed gold stainless steel
   Updated: 2025-12-28T06:23:48Z
   Price: $969.99 USD
-- [Delilah Textured Velvet Bed | TOV](https://homeeleganceusa.com/products/tov-furniture-delilah-textured-velvet-bed): The dramatic Delilah is quickly becoming a new fave.
-Inspired by modern design, the Delilah is clean and cultured with gold glamorous legs that pop against the
-  Updated: 2025-12-28T06:51:09Z
-  Price: $1,288.99 USD — $1,449.99 USD
 - [Callie Velvet Sofa | TOV](https://homeeleganceusa.com/products/tov-furniture-callie-velvet-sofa): Graceful and eye-catching, the Callie Sofa is the epitome of modern glamour.
 Its curved silhouette, scalloped tufted back and beautiful stainless steel legs,
   Updated: 2025-12-28T06:23:53Z
   Price: $1,929.99 USD